-Often, while we ponder distant stars, children make huge developmental leaps, catching us unawares.
-I recently missed one of these milestones—the blink of a star in my son’s passing childhood.
+Often, while we ponder distant stars, children take giant leaps, catching us unawares.
+Recently, I missed one of these milestones—the blink of a star in my son’s passing childhood.

 Kisses in the night

-I’ve always been affectionate with my children, but the repetitive nature of these expressions made me uncomfortable, especially the kissing.
-I don’t know exactly why I had this response.
-Is it that this type of repetitive affection usually takes place between lovers or partners?
+I’ve always expressed affection toward my children, but this new development made me uncomfortable, especially the kissing.
+I don’t know why, exactly.
+Is it that repetitive affection is usually reserved for lovers?
 “One big hug and one big kiss,” I would say.
 Yet, this seldom sufficed.

-But nothing in this world ever truly stays the same.
+But nothing in this world ever stays the same.
 And so it is with children.

-Driving there that October afternoon, I swayed with the curves of the road that skirted pale gold hills, wondering if fall would ever arrive.
-The hot, still air wafting in through the dusty windows of my unairconditioned, old car provided little relief.
-I was lulled into a stupor.
+As I drove to the ranch to pick up my son that September afternoon, my mind swayed with the curves of the road, which skirted along the edge of dry, gold hills.
+I wondered if fall would ever arrive.
+Hot air circulated through the dusty windows of my unairconditioned, old car, lulling me into a stupor.
 It will always be summer, I thought.
-But the shadows that time of year tell a different story.
+But the shadows of late summer and early autumn tell a different tale.

-Having arrived at the ranch about the same time as my friend, I watched as her son ran down the path between the yurt houses and picnic tables to greet her.
+Having arrived at the ranch the same time as my friend, I watched as her son ran down the tree-covered dirt path to greet her.
 But it was the look on the boy’s face that caught my attention.
-In his eyes — my friend, his mom — held the moon and stars in her hands.
-She might as well have been some rare, precious gem or Arthur’s gleaming sword.
-Then, I watched as he kissed her arm repeatedly.
-Something about this scene felt strangely familiar.
+In his eyes — my friend, his mom — she held the moon and stars in her hands.
+She might as well have been a star.
+Then, he reached for her arm and began kissing it over and over.
+Something about this felt familiar.
 My son shifted his weight from one foot to the other with a look of uneasy curiosity.

 And in that moment, I remembered.
-I stood amidst the shadows of giant fir trees and the sounds of boisterous children running to greet their parents and the screeching of Kevin the peacock—stunned.
+I stood amidst the shadows of giant fir trees, the sounds of boisterous children running between yurts and picnic tables to greet their parents and the screeching of Kevin the peacock—stunned.
 When was the last time my son kissed me like that or kissed me at all?
 Maybe it was a few weeks or even months ago.
 Granted, he had recently turned twelve.

 However long, though, I realized this was a turning point — passing childhood, the blink of a star.
 But I hadn’t even noticed.
-All those nights of wishing he would just go to sleep so I could get some rest, and yet, what I would give now for just one kiss.
+All those nights of wishing he would go to sleep so I could get some rest, and yet, what I would give, now, for just one kiss.

-That night, as we lay in the darkness together, he whispered the familiar, “I love you Mom.”
+That night as we lay in the dark together, he whispered the familiar, “I love you Mom.”
 And he said it again, and again and again.

-Taking a deep breath, I replied, “I love you too,” while holding on, gripping tightly—one of the last relics of his passing childhood.
+Taking a deep breath, I replied, “I love you too,”— holding on, gripping tightly—one of the last relics of his passing childhood.